AlessioCasco/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Can be used in conjunction with versioning.
 * Can be applied to current versions and previous versions.

+### S3 Object Lock

+* Use S3 Object Lock to store objects using a write once, read many (WORM) model
+* Object locks can be on individual objects or applied across the bucket as a whole
+* Object locks come in two modes: governance mode and compliance mode.
+   Governance mode : Users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.
+   Compliance mode : A protected object version can't be overwritten or deleted by any user, including the root user in your AWS account.
+* S3 Glacier Vault Lock allows you to easily deploy and enforce compliance control for individual S4 Glacier vaults with a Vault Lock Policy.
+Once locked, the policy can no longer be changed.

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique